cathook/vim-shrvim/Readme.md

 ## Settings

-If your vim supports both +python and +python3, and you want to force ShrVim to use python2, you can type:
+If your vim supports both +python2 and +python3, and you want to force ShrVim to use python2, you can type:

 ```